Rene Gonzalez Architects

 Rene Gonzalez Architects (RGA) is an American architectural firm based in Miami, Florida.
-The work of their interdisciplinary design office encompasses architecture, interior architecture, landscape design, and product design.
-The firm's work includes museum and gallery spaces, hospitality, commercial, retail, and residential projects.

 History

 The office was founded in 1997 by Cuban-American architect Rene Gonzalez (b.
 1963).
 Gonzalez received a Bachelor of Design degree from the University of Florida and holds a Master of Architecture degree from UCLA.

 Work

+RGA designed and curated the product design exhibition Design Matters at Miami’s Museum of Contemporary Art (MoCA) in 2000.
+The firm designed the Cisneros Fontanals Art Foundation (CIFO) for Ella Fontanals-Cisneros in 2005.

-RGA's cultural, museum, and gallery projects include the building for CasaCuba at Florida International University, a home for the discussion and study of Cuban affairs, and the Berkowitz Contemporary Foundation (BCF), a non-profit foundation in Miami.
-BCF was designed to house the lighting installation Aten Reign by James Turrell, a work that debuted at the artist's retrospective at the Guggenheim Museum in 2013, and Richard Serra’s Passage of Time, an undulating 218 foot long Cor-Ten steel sculpture, in addition to works by Larry Bell, Fred Sandback, Anish Kapoor, and others.
+RGA designed the Berkowitz Contemporary Foundation (BCF), a non-profit foundation in Miami, to house the lighting installation Aten Reign by James Turrell, a work that debuted at the artist's retrospective at the Guggenheim Museum in 2013, and Richard Serra’s Passage of Time, an undulating 218 foot long Cor-Ten steel sculpture, in addition to works by Larry Bell, Fred Sandback and Anish Kapoor.
 Other museum projects include the 2014 master plan study for the expansion of the Wolfsonian-FIU museum, a building Gonzalez renovated alongside Sarasota School of Architecture architect Mark Hampton in 1992.

-The firm also designed the Cisneros Fontanals Art Foundation (CIFO) for Ella Fontanals-Cisneros in 2005.
-The project is noted for its use of more than one million Bisazza glass mosaic tiles on the façade.